BioinfoUNIBA/QEdit/scripts/README.md

 <h1>Accessory files</h1>
 <ul>
   <li>sample_status_file_creator.py</li>
-  This script generates a sample_information.csv file compatible with get_DE_events.py.
+  This script generates a sample_information.csv file (.sif) compatible with get_DE_events.py.
 It requires:
   <ul>
     <li> A csv sample file containing the main informations about each sample to be used in the experiment.
     An example of this file is included.</li>